 Objectives

 Since our formation we have made significant steps forward to our primary aim of safeguarding Britain’s threatened herpetofauna (amphibians and reptiles).
-The Trust works towards this aim by:
+The Trust worked towards this aim by: